Vital Communities

 Overview

 The Chicago Commitment team invests in people, places, and partnerships to advance racial equity and build a more inclusive Chicago.
-The Vital Communities focus of the strategy draws on these three elements to support a diverse and resilient metropolitan area.
+The focus of the Vital Communities strategy draws on these three elements to support a diverse and resilient metropolitan area.

 Our Strategy